Santa Monica Mountains National Recreation Area

 Fall.

-In Southern California I tend to think of a year as broken into five general overlapping blooming seasons.
+In Southern California we tend to think of a year as broken into five general overlapping blooming seasons.
 They are:

 Winter: